-Ivory Coast profile - Timeline - BBC News
+Ivory Coast profile

 2009 May - Former rebels hand over 10 northern zones to civilian administrators, as part of the process of returning the northern part of the country to state control.

-President Ouattara
+President Ouattara takes over

 2010 December - Election commission declares Mr Ouattara the winner of presidential election run-off.
-Mr Gbagbo refuses to accept result and dispute between the two camps soon escalates into violence.
+Mr Gbagbo refuses to accept result, and dispute between the two camps soon escalates into violence.

-2011 April - Alassane Ouattara's forces capture Laurent Gbagbo, Mr Ouattara inaugurated president the following month, Mr Gbagbo handed over to the International Criminal Court in The Hague in November to face charges of crimes against humanity.
+2011 April - Alassane Ouattara's forces capture Laurent Gbagbo, who is handed over to the International Criminal Court in The Hague in November to face charges of crimes against humanity.

 2011 September - Truth, Reconciliation and Dialogue Commission - aimed at forging unity after post-election violence that left about 3,000 people dead and 500,000 displaced - is launched.